|Quest Mentoring Program|

 "Mentoring through Quest gave me the incredible opportunity to support an incoming Quest Scholar in her transition to college.
 Even though I was officially the mentor, I often found much-needed comfort and validation in conversations with my mentee."

-Erin Turner, Northwestern University, Class of 2014
+– Erin Turner, Northwestern University, Class of 2014

 What is the Quest Mentoring Program?

-Who is a mentor?
+Who is a Quest Mentor?

-Who is a mentee?
+Who is a Quest Mentee?